Beach Report and Safety

 |

-- Surf conditions: Calm with waves around 1 foot and east running current.
+- Surf conditions: Choppy with waves at 3 to 4 feet and strong west running current.

-- Daily weather: Sunny with the high temperature in the mid 60’s.
+- Daily weather: Cloudy with a chance for afternoon showers.
+The high temperature is in the upper 70’s.

-*Please review the rules and regulations and respect our shores to help protect our beloved natural resources during your visit
+*Please review the rules and regulations and respect our shores to help protect our beloved natural resources during your visit.
+Adhere to the white Leave Only Footprints flags and remove all belongings at the end of your day.

 LIFEGUARDS & BEACH PATROL AVAILABILITY